Giangiui/dagonstar/docs/documentation.md

-### dagon.ini
+#### dagon.ini

-The `dagon.ini` file serves as the primary configuration file for DagOnStar.
+The `dagon.ini` file as the primary configuration file for DAGonStar.

-To utilize DagOnService, open the `dagon.ini` file and, in the dagon_service section, enter the IP address (or DNS name) of the host computer where the DagOn service is running and set the use parameter to True.
+To use DagOnService, open the `dagon.ini` file and, in the [dagon_service] section, enter the IP address (or DNS name) of the host computer where the DagOnService is running and set the use parameter to True.

 ```ini
 [dagon_service]